ummer-shell/azure-cicd-project/README.md

 - Github Actions
 - Locust (load testing)

-In line with these goals, technical details and instructions below focus on the CI/CD pipe line rather than the predicton engine.
+In line with these goals, the technical details and instructions below focus on the CI/CD pipe line rather than the predicton engine.

 ## Project Plan
 As part of the project rubric, a fictional project plan was required and is available below: